ysard/libre-printer/doc/source/installation.rst

 System requirements
 -------------------

-A functional Python3 environment must be installed on your computer.
+A functional Python3 environment must be installed on your computer if you choose to not install the Debian package (i.e. for manual installation).

 For the eventual compilation of external binaries, you may need a GCC/G++ based build chain.